Ducati 1199

-The Ducati 1199 Panigale was a 1198 cc Ducati sport bike introduced at the 2011 Milan Motorcycle Show.
+The Ducati 1199 Panigale is a 1198 cc Ducati sport bike introduced at the 2011 Milan Motorcycle Show.
 The motorcycle is named after the small manufacturing town of Borgo Panigale.
 Ducati had announced a larger displacement 1285 cc 1299 Panigale for the 2015 model year.

 Specifications

 At the time of its release Ducati claimed that the 1199 Panigale was the world's most powerful production twin-cylinder engine motorcycle, with 195 bhp at 10,750 rpm, and 98.1 lbft torque at 9000 rpm on an engine test stand.
 With a claimed dry weight of 164 kg and a curb weight of 188 kg.
 Ducati said the 1199 had the highest power-to-weight and torque-to-weight ratios of production motorcycles.

 Motorcycle Consumer News tested the 2012 Panigale S at 171.8 hp and 86.4 lbft torque at the rear wheel, with a wet weight 425 lbs.
 They measured a 0 to 60 mph time of 2.98 seconds, a 0 to 1/4 mi time of 9.91 seconds at 145.95 mph, and a top speed to 177.6 mph.
 Braking performance was 60 to 0 mph in 119.1 ft and average fuel economy was 34.2 mpgus.
 Motorcycle Consumer News ranked the 2012 Panigale S with the best rear wheel horsepower to wet weight ratio, 1:2.47, of any bike the magazine had ever tested, as well as the 5th highest rear wheel horsepower, and the 10th highest top speed.

 The new Superquadro engine is exceptionally oversquare, with a bore:stroke ratio of 1.84:1.
 Whereas previous Ducatis had belt-driven overhead cams, this engine's valvetrain uses gears and chain.
 The engine serves as a stressed member, making the Panigale smaller and lighter than a conventionally framed motorcycle.

 The 1199 is also one of the first production sports motorcycles to feature electronically adjustable suspension.
 Rebound and compression damping is adjusted electronically while pre-load is still adjusted manually.

 The 1199's exhaust system and mufflers are underneath the engine, and not beneath the seat as on previous models, such as the 1198 and 1098.